-The best laptop games on the market today range from tiny indie games you maybe haven’t heard of, like Thimbleweed Park, to wildly popular triple-A games along the lines of The Sims 4.
-Whatever your play style, schedule and hardware, we’re willing to bet you’ll find something on this list that you’ll enjoy.
+The best laptop games available today range from tiny indie games you might not have heard of, like Thimbleweed Park, to wildly popular triple-A games along the lines of The Sims 4.
+Whatever your play style, schedule and hardware, we’re willing to bet there’s something on this list that you’ll enjoy.

 - Once you're looking for something meatier, check out our best PC games